opdavies/oliverdavies.uk/source/_posts/2017-11-07-writing-drupal-module-test-driven-development-tdd.md

 ## Next Steps

 I’ve started looking into whether some of the tests can be rewritten as kernel tests, which should result in quicker test execution.
 I will post any updated code to the [GitHub repository][3], and will also do another blog post highlighting the differences between functional and kernel tests and the steps taken to do the conversion.
-{% endblock %}

 [0]: {{site.url}}/talks/tdd-test-driven-drupal
 [1]: http://2017.drupal.ie